 Lorrie: Well, it’s taking that concept and working with it.
 Because Harry has, by naming his child Albus Severus, he has elevated Slytherin within himself to a secondary House, as opposed to that thing he got from Voldemort that he is disavowing.

 Grace: I have a friend who calls herself a Hufflepuff-Slytherin Rising, like astrology.
 It’s so cute.

-Sarah: I think I’m gonna call myself Sarah Severus.
+Sawyer: I think I’m gonna call myself Sawyer Severus.